 This PCB has been designed for use with music players such as MP3 players, mobile phones with music players and ipods.
-The unit is connected to a music player via a 3.5mm stereo lead with one end inserted into the music player and the other end inserted into the PCBs 3.5mm stereo socket below the label RKAmp1.
-Some music players do not come with a 3.5mm stereo socket, if this is the case then an adapter will need to be used, these are available from outlets such as Maplin.
+The unit is connected to a music player via a 3.5mm stereo lead with one end inserted into the music player and the other end inserted into the PCBs 3.5mm stereo socket at the bottom left hand corner of the PCB.
+Some music players do not come with a 3.5mm stereo socket, if this is the case then an adapter will need to be used, these are available from outlets such as Rapid and Maplin.